apacha/sensor-fusion-demo/README.md

 LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

+This application also uses parts from the the Android Open Source Project, licensed under the [Apache License, Version 2.0]( http://www.apache.org/licenses/LICENSE-2.0).